-Faculty of Arts and Social Sciences / Faculty of Law / Faculty of Science and Engineering (University College Maastricht)

-Interfaculty Minor Art, Law and Policy Making

-Admission to this minor depends on study performance criteria for the course The Presence of Art: Reinterpreting Modern and Contemporary Art

-Name coordinator: Guido Goossens - guido.goossens@maastrichtuniversity.nl

-Full period of this minor: 1-3

-ECTS credits in total of this minor: 24/30

-Language of instruction: English

-Teaching methods: see course descriptions Assessment methods: see course descriptions

-The interfaculty minor 'Art, Law and Policy Making' approaches arts and culture from the perspectives of art history and theory, sociology of art, cultural economics, anthropology of art, museum studies, art law and private international law.
+Faculty of Arts and Social Sciences / Faculty of Law / Faculty of Science and Engineering (University College Maastricht) Interfaculty Minor Art, Law and Policy Making Admission to this minor depends on study performance criteria for the course The Presence of Art: Reinterpreting Modern and Contemporary Art Name coordinator: Guido Goossens - guido.goossens@maastrichtuniversity.nl Full period of this minor: 1-3 ECTS credits in total of this minor: 24/30 1Language of instruction: English Teaching methods: see course descriptions Assessment methods: see course descriptions The interfaculty minor 'Art, Law and Policy Making' approaches arts and culture from the perspectives of art history and theory, sociology of art, cultural economics, anthropology of art, museum studies, art law and private international law.
 This minor gives students an insight into the interdisciplinary nature of the cultural field.
 From discussing the role of policy and politics in arts and culture, to the position of museums and their collections, to the legal aspects of the art trade and heritage protection, as well as restitution of cultural objects - students will gain an insight into the many forces that influence the cultural sector, cultural policy, cultural participation, museums, the art market and the protection of cultural heritage, which shape an important aspect of our everyday life.
+Course period 1 ACU3005 Arts and Culture: Policy and Politics (12 ECTS) Faculty of Arts and Social Sciences Course coordinator: Guido Goossens Course period 2 IER3004 Law and Art: The Free Movement Faculty of Law of Cultural Property (6 ECTS) Course coordinator: Lars van Vliet MIN0002 The Presence of Art: Faculty of Science and Engineering Reinterpreting Modern and Contemporary (University College Maastricht) Art (6 ECTS) (Note!
+Admission to this course depends on study performance criteria, please see the prerequisites in the course Course coordinator: Inge Römgens description) 1 Students can choose between a 24 ECTS minor and a 30 ECTS minor.
+To qualify for the 24 ECTS minor, all courses in periods 1 and 2 must have been successfully completed.
+To qualify for the 30 ECTS minor, all courses in periods 1, 2, and 3 must have been successfully completed.

+Course period 3 ACU3910 Wicked problems: current issues Faculty of Arts and Social Sciences

+in Policy, Art and Law (6 ECTS)

+Course coordinator: Emilie Sitzia
-Course period 1

-Arts and Culture: Policy and Politics

-Course code: ACU3005

-Course period: 1

-Coordinator: Guido Goossens, FASoS, email: guido.goossens@maastrichtuniversity.nl

-This is a joint course with the FASoS minor Arts and Heritage.
+Course period 1 Arts and Culture: Policy and Politics Course code: ACU3005 Course period: 1 ECTS credits of this course: 12 Coordinator: Guido Goossens, FASoS, email: guido.goossens@maastrichtuniversity.nl This is a joint course with the FASoS minor Arts and Heritage.

+Full course description

 What is art?
 What makes good art?
 Who decides what is good art?
 Is taste in art strictly subjective?
 Why and how should the government support or not support art and culture: which art, whose culture?
 How about cultural participation?
 Is art for the elite or for everyone?
 What are values of art and culture?
 Can art be used as an instrument, for instance to enhance social inclusion?
 What are possible economic benefits for governments to support arts and culture?
 Why are most artists poor, while some are flagrantly rich?

 These are some of the questions tackled in this introductory course to Cultural Politics.
 Highly distinctive is the mix between need-to-now cultural theory and practice-based encounters with professionals from the cultural sector during workshop-like lectures and fieldtrips.
 The course includes in-situ tutorials (e.g. at the Bonnefantenmuseum) and together with a team of fellow students you will work on a practice-based research project.
 The approach is international and comparative.

+Course objectives

 At the end of this course you will able to: